Allergic Bronchitis

 They may include:

-• Spirometry: This is done by using a device called a spirometer.
+1. Spirometry: It is done by using a device called spirometer.
 It measures how much air is inhaled and how much air is exhaled.

-It is very important for people who have a history of smoking or currently smoke.
+2. It is very important for people who have a history of smoking or currently smokes.

 To check the amount of oxygen and carbon dioxide in the blood.